Traffic Offences and Penalties in Madhya Pradesh

 The procedure to pay the e-challan fine on the official website of the Madhya Pradesh transport department is mentioned below:

-Step 2: Enter the vehicle registration number and captcha.
+Step 2: Enter the vehicle number.

 Parivahan Website